pshomov/pshomov.github.io/_posts/mvvm-with-reducto.md

 ### The app state

-The login async action was dispatching actions before and after the long-running network operation, but how did that affect the view on the screen? - the actions are handled by the mini-reducer responsible for that part of the state and the state is updated accordingly.
+The login async action is dispatching actions before and after the long-running network operation, but how does that affect the view on the screen? - the actions are handled by the mini-reducer responsible for that part of the state and the state is updated accordingly.

 Before we look at the reducer let's take a look at the declaration of the app state.